-Bacterial meningitis can be extremely serious.
+Meningococcal meningitis can be extremely serious.
 It may result in blindness, hearing loss, mental retardation, loss of limbs or death.
-This illness is treatable with antibiotics, so it is important to seek medical attention quickly.
+It is fatal in one in ten cases, and one in seven survivors is left with a severe handicap.
+The disease can progress quite rapidly, so it is important to seek medical attention quickly.